Search by Provider Name

 EUGENE COMMUNITY SERVICE CENTER

-Provides emergency assistance, as well as information and referral to help households access specialized services and mainstream benefits.
-Services include clothing, diapers, personal hygiene products, prescription assistance, and bus day passes.
-May also provide payment assistance for drivers license and birth certificate fees and assistance completing necessary forms to obtain these documents.
+Provides emergency assistance, information, and referrals to help households access specialized services and mainstream benefits.
+Services include clothing, diapers, personal hygiene products, prescription assistance, and local transit single ride bus passes (bus passes can be requested twice per month per availability).
+Assistance completing forms to obtain ID and birth certificates, and may be able to provide payment assistance.

 1464 W 6th Avenue